Corporation for National and Community Service Office of Inspector General

 Audit of the National Service Trust

 The Strengthen AmeriCorps Program Act of 2003 requires an annual independent audit of the National Service Trust, the repository for monies set aside to fund educational benefits earned by AmeriCorps members through their service.
-This audit is performed in conjunction with the Financial Statement Audit.
-The Trust Audit examines whether Trust obligations are recorded in a timely manner, whether the amount of the Trust obligation (which is estimated based in part on historical data concerning members’ completion of service, earning of an education award and usage) is adequately supported and whether the reserve account is maintained to meet the needs of the Trust.
-The independent auditors found material internal control weaknesses relating to the Trust’s unpaid obligations and the Trust liability model, which contributed to the FY 2017 and 2018 financial statements disclaimers of the audit opinion.
-CNCS-OIG will continue to actively oversee the resolution of these complex Trust issues, prior to and during the FY 2019 Trust audit.
+This audit is performed in conjunction with the financial statement audit.
+The Trust Audit examines whether Trust obligations are recorded in a timely manner, whether the amount of the Trust obligation is appropriately based on the estimated value of the education benefit, and whether the required reserve account is maintained to meet the needs of the Trust.
+Since FY 2017, the independent auditors have found material internal control weaknesses relating to the Trust’s unpaid obligations and the Trust liability model, leading to a disclaimer of opinion on the Trust audit and contributing to the disclaimers of opinion on AmeriCorps’ financial statements.

-The Federal Information Security Modernization Act of 2014 (FISMA), as amended, requires an annual review to determine the effectiveness of CNCS’s information security program and practices, as well as its compliance with information security policies, standards and guidance, including requirements established by the Office of Management and Budget (OMB).
+The Federal Information Security Modernization Act of 2014 (FISMA), as amended, requires an annual review to determine the effectiveness of AmeriCorps’ information security program and practices, as well as its compliance with information security policies, standards, and requirements established by the Office of Management and Budget (OMB).
 AmeriCorps’ information security program has been assessed “Not Effective” in each of the past three years and has made little progress in that time.

 Review of Improper Payments